LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 - update EditableGridPanelForUpdate to initialize the dataModel and editorModel
 - update EditableGridLoaderFromSelection.tsx and related components/models for QueryModel
 - update EditableGridPanel.tsx for tabbed panel with multiple models
+- update SampleEditableGrid actions from EntityParentTypeSelector to work with QueryModel

 ### version 2.167.0
 *Released*: 5 May 2022